Revolutionary-Games/Thrive/doc/setup_instructions.md

 for working with forks [here](https://gist.github.com/Chaser324/ce0505fbed06b947d962).

-Next, use git clone to copy your fork to your computer.
+Next, use `git clone` to copy your fork to your computer.
 If you're setting up Thrive just for testing or because you want to try in development features you don't need to fork the project, and can clone the main Thrive repository.

 <img src="https://randomthrivefiles.b-cdn.net/setup_instructions/images/terminal_git_clone.png" alt="termina running git clone">

 Terminal showing git clone command.
 If you don't see the line with "filtering content", then you don't have Git LFS working correctly.
+If you don't have Github ssh key setup, you'll want to use a HTTPS URL for cloning.

 If you use the "download as zip" option on Github, it won't work.
+This is because that option won't properly include the Git LFS files in it.

 Note: a path with spaces in it MAY NOT WORK, so to avoid issues you should clone to a folder like `~/projects` or `C:/projects`.
 Also, long